MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-common-data-service-managed-lake.md

 3. Select the **Edit** option from the list.

-4. Optionally, select additional entities from the available list of entities and select **Save**.
+4. Select additional entities from the available list of entities and select **Save**.
-  - This will also cover the scenario of any additional entities getting added to your CDS org, and those entities getting included in Customer Insights by default.
-Those new entities will not be included in CI unless you explicitly select them as well or make sure that the data source is manually edited.